 Ultimately, IT is there to do something for us, the users of IT.
 In a business context, IT is there to provide users with the right tools to do their jobs more effectively and to automate common tasks.
 At an organisational level, IT is there to save money, create profit, and augment the business to become more competitive.

-Focusing on end-user experience helps optimize IT investments
+Focusing on end-user experience monitoring helps optimize IT investments

 The end-user perspective provides the ultimate vantage point for IT which is why IT teams should place the end-user experience at the core of their IT strategy.
 It is at the user level where, despite the modern-day service challenge, the whole complexity of data centres, infrastructure, applications, internal and external services converge to deliver a personalized workspace.
 Therefore, if end-user experience can be analysed and scored, IT can use that score as the ultimate KPI: from baselining performance during desktop transformation projects to triggering service desk alarms tied to low scores.

 Now you may be wondering, how do I do this and what about constantly measuring how IT is impacting users’ productivity, good or bad, and truly quantifying an actual service level to a user?
 If IT is negatively impacting the productivity of users (therefore the business), measuring and quantifying that is one thing, something then must be done to improve that service.
 Knowing just the what without the why is almost useless.
 Almost all IT toolsets that exist today will tell you that something is wrong.
 You think “great I need to fix that”, but without the why or the cause, you are not equipped with the visibility required to action that information.

 Lakeside Software has pioneered the perspective that end-user experience is the key to IT.
-SysTrack, Lakeside’s digital experience monitoring solution, uniquely measures end-user experience and productivity impact in a way that is truly representative of the user’s actual experience.
+SysTrack, Lakeside’s end-use experience monitoring (EUEM) solution, uniquely measures end-user experience and productivity impact in a way that is truly representative of the user’s actual experience.